thecdrz/DeadLink/README.md

 DeadLink runs as a completely separate application, so no mods are required. **Dedicated servers on PC only.**

-## Slash Commands (optional)
+## Slash Commands
-DeadLink supports the following slash commands:
+DeadLink now uses slash commands for everything.
+Use these:

 - `/dashboard` – Show the interactive dashboard with buttons
+- `/activity` – Show the latest narrative activity report
+- `/players` – Show current players online
+- `/time` – Show current in-game time
 - `/trends` – Show player analytics and trends
 - `/info` – Show DeadLink information and features
+ - `/update` – Check latest release, view notes, or announce (public)

 To register commands, set these environment variables: